VasilisMpletsos/MLP-character-level-language-model/README.md

 ![Parameter Usage](./assets/parameter_usage.png)

 You can see though that second network with custom layers is starting from a better point and that is due to better initialization of layers.

+Further more a WaveNet like network is being presented in `wavenet.ipynb`.

 ## Custom backpropagation